newlandsvalley/elm-webmidi-ports/README.md

 This version has one advantage over its predecessor - MIDI Event messages are now properly parsed using the [elm-comidi](https://github.com/newlandsvalley/elm-comidi) parser which means that the full range of such messages is now supported.

+You will need to attach a MIDI input device to your computer to see any effect from Web-MIDI.
+At the time of writing, only Chrome has full support - other browsers will fail to initialise or fail to respond (say) to key presses on a MIDI keyboard.

+To build, invoke __compile.sh__ and browse to __webmidi.html__

 Examples
 --------

-The examples directory holds sample programs.
-At the moment there is just one - __basic.html__.
-To build, cd to the examples directory and invoke __compile.sh__.
-You will need to attach a MIDI input device to your computer to see any effect.
-At the time of writing, only Chrome has full support for web-midi - other browsers will fail to initialise or fail to respond (say) to key presses on a MIDI keyboard.
+cd to the examples directory to see the sample programs.

+### Basic

+Basic.html is functionally identical to webmidi.html.
+It simply illustrates how you might embed the WebMidi module inside a larger program (but in this case this program does nothing else).

+To build, invoke __compileb.sh__ and browse to __basic.html__.

 Dependencies
 ------------